 What kind of students are you looking for?

 We are looking for people from all backgrounds, who are curious, generous and open.
 Anyone with a passion to explore poetic computation is invited, and we are looking for diversity in all its forms.
-Our only expectation is that you are eager to experiment, can learn from failure, and come fully dedicated to this 10 week experience.
+Our only expectation is that you are eager to experiment, can learn from failure, and come fully dedicated to the learning experience.
 In the past, we have had students with a broad array of technical experiences and we were delighted, though unsurprised, that everyone had something to learn from each other.
 A group of faculty leads a selection process that is based on applicant’s answers to an application form, work samples, and short interviews.